Arduino UNO - 3D Model - Screen Shot- Blog Thumbnail

 Second step: I2C Scanner

-This sketch scans the I2C-bus for devices.
-If a device is found, it is reported to the Arduino serial monitor, so try to find whether GY-521 is connected with the Arduino.
+This sketch scans the I2C bus for devices.
+If a device is found, it is reported to the Arduino serial monitor, so try to find whether GY-521 is connected to the Arduino.
 For that, you can use the I2C Scanner version 6 to verify the connected I2C devices to Arduino.
-Upload the code to Arduino and then open the serial monitor and sets the data rate in bits per second to 9600 baud for serial data transmission.
+Upload the code to Arduino then open the serial monitor and set the data rate in bits per second to 9600 baud for serial data transmission.
 It should find your GY-521 at the hexadecimal address 0x68.
 The output below shows the GY-521 is connected with the Arduino.

 Scanning…